queer/squish/README.md

 layer to containers at creation time, ensuring you have the same tools present in a container no matter what source layers make it up.

+## Where did the name come from?

+The idea started out as making something like [Flatpak](https://flatpak.org/) for servers -- although squish has significantly diverged since then -- and so the original working name was "squishpak," which eventually shortened into "squish."

 ## Misc

 `http-asm`: https://github.com/poletaevvlad/http-asm